Neikan-BSN/CON-Database-Test/312_D2_XGCCF7_questions.md

 D) Malnutrition

 ### Question 22 (Chart/Exhibit)
-Certainly!
-Based on the provided content related to geriatric nursing care and elimination issues, here is a Chart/Exhibit question for the Next Gen NCLEX at difficulty level 2:

-**Question:**
 A 78-year-old female patient, Mrs. Smith, has been admitted to the hospital with symptoms of urinary incontinence and constipation.
 Her medical history includes mild cognitive impairment, osteoarthritis, and a recent diagnosis of depression.
 The physician has ordered a comprehensive elimination assessment to guide the care plan.

 **Chart/Exhibit:**